• Skip to primary navigation

 So, how do you make sure that doesn’t happen?

-• Before I start getting my ingredients out for a recipe, I take my eggs out first and leave them on the counter, for them to warm up a touch.
+• Before I start getting my ingredients out for a recipe, I take my eggs out first.
+Leave them on the counter, for them to warm up a touch.

 • Ensure all of the ingredients you add to your batter are at room temperature.
 A little tedious, but worth it.
 Adding milk?
 Make sure its room temperature.
 Applesauce?
 Room temperature.
 I use the same microwave safe bowl to heat up each ingredient, and then add them to my mixing bowl one by one, so I don’t get several dirty bowls.